weaveworks/eks-appmesh-profile/README.md

 --git-email=${GHUSER}@users.noreply.github.com
 ```

-The command `eksctl enable profile` takes an existing EKS cluster and an empty repository
-and sets up a GitOps pipeline for the App Mesh control plane.

-After the command finishes installing [FluxCD](https://github.com/fluxcd/flux) and [Helm Operator](https://github.com/fluxcd/flux),
-you will be asked to add Flux's deploy key to your GitHub repository.
-Once that is done, Flux will pick up the changes in the repository and deploy them to the cluster.
+The command `eksctl enable profile appmesh` installs the App Mesh control plane on this cluster,
+and adds its manifests to the configured repository.

 List the installed components: